richtastic/ff/src/3DR/wiki/app.md

 - encryption

-04/30 - texturing algorithm incorporated
+05/02 - bundle groupings algorithm
-05/03 - scene info from triangles + textures
-05/06 - output test to device [dae]
-05/10 - texture-triangle-edge problems -- rendering on device shows lines at the edges of triangles -- should be smooth -- DIALATION of texture after it's created (post process requires map)
-05/17 - test new set of 10 ~ 20 images
+05/06 - test new set of 10 ~ 20 images
-	- implement groupings
 05/24 - test set of ~50 images
 05/31 - test set of ~100 images x
 06/07 - MVP